hcoles/blog/_posts/2021-03-30-dont-let-your-code-dry.md

 ## How does Google do it?

-Gogole does mutation testing too.
+Google does mutation testing too.
 You can read all about it [here](https://research.google/pubs/pub46584/).

-Mutation testing at google is integrated into their code review process, presenting programmers with a random sample of surving mutants in a diff.
+Mutation testing at google is integrated into their code review process, presenting programmers with a random sample of surviving mutants in a diff.
 They report all sorts of improvements they've seen in the teams that are using it, and apparently 70% of bugs at google [could have been prevented](https://homes.cs.washington.edu/~rjust/publ/mutation_testing_practices_icse_2021.pdf) by a test written in response to one of their mutants.

 So it's working for them.
 It's similar to my 'pitest on pull requests' approach, but the ergonomics are better.
 They've concentrated on removing noise and highlighting the mutants they think are most valuable.
 It's less timely than my 'mutate locally' approach, but it's still happening while the code is quite wet.
 That's why it works.